 At the end of the day, AI, like all technology, is resolutely human.
 But that doesn’t mean it can’t improve society.
 If we seize the AI opportunity thoughtfully — with humanity, ethics, education, testing, and due diligence across organizations and functionalities — perhaps we can, as Michael Campos, research scientist and director of IP at NetraDyne Inc., suggests, “make systems that are a little better than we are.”

-To access Foley’s full AI Report, please click here and follow the instructions provided.
+To access Foley’s full AI Report, please click here.

 David Berglund, Senior Vice President and AI Leader, US Bank